astronomer/docs/astro/cloud-ide/run-sql.md

 ## Prerequisites

 - A database connection.
 See [Step 5: Create a database connection](cloud-ide/quickstart.md#step-5-create-a-database-connection.md).

-To use Warehouse SQL cells, you also need write permissions to the data warehouse in your database connection.
+- For Warehouse SQL cells, you need write permissions to the data warehouse in your database connection.

 ## Create a SQL cell